 Article

+Desmosomes are composed of proteins from three families: the cadherin, armadillo, and the plakin family.
+The desmosomal cadherin family, desmogleins (Dsg), and desmocollins mediate calcium-dependent cell-cell adhesion.
 The expression of Dsg 1 and 3 is restricted to stratified epithelia.
 However, Dsg2 is widely expressed in epithelia of pulmonary, gastrointestinal, renal, and myocardial tissues.
 In myocardial tissue, desmosomes connect cardiomyocytes at their intercalated discs.
 Dsg2 is not necessary for cardiac development, it is required for mechanical integrity.
+The importance of desmosomes in tissue integrity is highlighted by human diseases caused by mutations in desmosomal genes, autoantibody attacks of desmosomal cadherins, and bacterial toxins that selectively target desmosomal cadherins.

-About the study
+About the Study and Results

 The authors investigated the presence of anti-Dsg1, Dsg2, and Dsg3 autoantibodies in sera from patients with acute COVID-19 and those who have recovered from severe COVID-19.
-To analyze the relevance of the anti-Dsg2 autoantibodies for cardiac damage, researchers performed histopathological examination of postmortem cardiac tissue from patients who died from COVID-19.
+To analyze the relevance of the anti-Dsg2 autoantibodies for cardiac damage, they performed the histopathological examination of postmortem cardiac tissue from patients who died from COVID-19.

-To determine if anti-Dsg2 autoantibodies are disease-specific, scientists recruited three comparison groups, one with severe influenza infection, a healthy control cohort, and a cohort of patients with common underlying cardiac complications.
+They also investigated if anti-Dsg2 autoantibodies are disease-specific by recruiting three comparison groups, one with severe influenza infection, a healthy control cohort, and a cohort of patients with cardiac disease not associated with SARS-CoV-2 infection.

 Conclusion

 This study has shown that autoimmunity to Dsg2 might contribute to unexpected pathologies associated with COVID-19.
 The anti-Dsg2 autoantibodies are potentially pathogenic and have been associated with arrhythmogenic right ventricular cardiomyopathy and familial dilated cardiomyopathy.
-According to the authors, the possible association of anti-desmoglein 2 autoantibodies and post-COVID-19 cardiac sequelae can identify Dsg2 autoantibodies as a new biomarker for cardiac damage after infection with SARS-CoV-2.

 This article was published in the Clinical and Experimental Immunology.